About Kokoda Historical

 Since 2008, we have been conducting the annual Harold Bould Memorial Tour, an initiative of the 39th Battalion Association.
 The Association organises an annual competition inviting students from across the Cardinia Shire in Victoria to submit an essay outlining what Kokoda means to Australians.
 With the assistance of organisations such as the Cardinia Shire Council, Pakenham and Parklea Racing Club and The Hon.
 Edward O'Donohue MLC, we have taken many young students on the adventure of a lifetime.
 Each June, the winners get to experience the adventure and history of the Kokoda Track.

 In 2010, Kokoda Historical successfully merged with the renowned Komplete Kokoda.
 The company was ran by Soc Kienzle - the son of famous Captain Bert Kienzle who was himself involved in the Kokoda campaign.
 Soc has since retired from full time trekking however he passed on many of his father's stories to David Howell, while the two of them were on location at the various points of interest in the Oro Province.

 In 2012, the 70th anniversary of the Kokoda Campaign, Kokoda Historical were approved by the Australian Defence Force as a supplier for Adventure Training.
-In the same year we took the 39th Operational Support Battalion over the Kokoda Track.
+In the same year we took the 39th Personnel Support Battalion over the Kokoda Track.
 This current Australian Army Unit (now 39th Operational Support Battalion) walked in the footsteps of those who served in the now famous militia unit, the 39 Australian Infantry Battalion.